mongodb/docs/source/core/replication-internals.rst

 configurations which affect membership behavior in a replica set.
 Consider the following node types:

-- :ref:`Secondary-only <replica-set-secondary-only-nodes>` nodes have
+- :ref:`Secondary-only <replica-set-secondary-only-members>` members have
   their "priority" set to 0 and thus not eligible for election as primary nodes.

-- :ref:`Hidden <replica-set-hidden-nodes>` nodes do not appear in the output of :js:func:`db.isMaster()`.
+- :ref:`Hidden <replica-set-hidden-members>` members do not appear in the output of :js:func:`db.isMaster()`.
 This setting prevents clients from discovering, and thus potentially queries, the node in question.

-- :ref:`Delayed <replica-set-delayed-nodes>` nodes lag a fixed period of time behind the the primary node.
+- :ref:`Delayed <replica-set-delayed-members>` members lag a fixed period of time behind the the primary node.
 These nodes are typically used for disaster recovery scenarios.
 For example, if an administrator mistakenly truncates a collection, and you discover the mistake within